MicrosoftDocs/Viva/Viva/insights/Use/Explore-Metrics-internal-networks.md

 ## Access to Internal networks

 **Internal networks** data is available through the recommendations within **See your insights** in the **Take action** section of a relevant behavior.
-Or you can open [Internal networks](https://workplaceanalytics.office.com/en-us/Home/ChangeManagement/InternalNetworks)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/en-us/Home/ChangeManagement/InternalNetworks)) to view it in Advanced insights.
+Or you can open [Internal networks](https://workplaceanalytics.office.com/en-us/Home/ChangeManagement/InternalNetworks)(if that link doesn't work, try [this link instead](https://workplaceanalytics-eu.office.com/en-us/Home/ChangeManagement/InternalNetworks)) to view it in Advanced insights.

 ## Network size and network breadth